Introduction

 As a result:

-- A consumer who pays balances in full each month may still show utilization if balances are reported before payment is applied
+- However, a consumer who pays balances in full each month may still show utilization if lenders report balances before applying payments.

 - Utilization can fluctuate even without long-term debt accumulation